Tetraquarks made of sufficiently unequal-mass heavy quarks are bound in QCD: Discussion

-These results motivate experimental searches for tetraquark states at the LHC and other colliders.
-Signals for the observations of such tetraquark states have been studied theoretically~\cite{Anwar:2017toa,Eichten:2017ual,Vega-Morales:2017pmm,Esposito:2021ptx}, and hints of possible detection of a $T_{\cccc}$ state have recently been seen at the LHC~\cite{LHCb:2020bwg,CMS:2023owd}.
-Although a search for $T_{\bbbb}$ bound states decaying through virtual $\Upsilon$ states did not provide evidence for their existence \cite{LHCb:2018uwm}, this could be due to a small branching fraction for $T_{\bbbb} \rightarrow \Upsilon\mu\mu$~\cite{Esposito:2018cwh}.
+Experimental searches for tetraquark states at the LHC and other colliders have observed a large number of tetraquark states.
+The majority of these are heavy-heavy-light-light tetraquarks~\cite{Belle:2011aa,BESIII:2022joj,Brambilla:2019esw,LHCb:2016axx}.
+More recently, the detection of three $T_{\cccc}$ states whose energies are significantly above two charm-meson mass thresholds have recently been seen at the LHC~\cite{LHCb:2020bwg,CMS:2023owd}.
+Signals for the observations of tetraquark bound states and resonances have been extensively studied theoretically~\cite{Alexandrou:2024iwi,Anwar:2017toa,Brambilla:2019esw,Eichten:2017ual,Esposito:2021ptx,Francis:2016hui,Junnarkar:2018twb,Vega-Morales:2017pmm}, but sub-threshold states corresponding to tetraquark bound states have not been definitively observed.